 This course will build on and extend students' knowledge of financial accounting introduced in 2102AFE Financial Accounting and guide students through advanced financial accounting issues particularly related to companies.
-This course is essential if students wish to pursue further studies at the Bachelor level with an Accounting major and is a core course for membership of the professional accounting groups, such as CPA Australia and the Institute of Chartered Accountants in Australia.
+This course is essential if students wish to pursue further studies at the Bachelor level with an Accounting major and is a core course for membership of the professional accounting groups, such as CPA Australia and Chartered Accountants Australia and New Zealand.